turingschool/backend-curriculum-site/module4/berlin/cs_part_1.md

 * As the functions got more complicated, were you gaining momentum or slowing down?
 * How did the role reversals affect your process?
 * How does exploring a problem like this in pairs influence your ability to do it solo?

+## S3: Intentional Practice

+Let's treat this period a little more like a technical interview.

+You *should not*...:

+* Use the web/Google.
+There are no complex methods or classes you need to implement these solutions and googling "recursive linked list in javascript" is just cheating ;)
+* Let yourself get stuck.
+You're practicing your problem solving.
+If you really can't get over it, move around it.

+You *should*...:

+* Work solo
+* `git reset --hard` to get back to a blank repo just like we started with
+* Code in the language of your choice

+You *may*...:

+* Ask staff members conceptual questions, but the programming us up to you.
+* Get asked clarifying questions by staff members probing to understand your thinking and process

+And to bring some real challenge into it: follow the flow of the test suite working through each feature one by one by *first implementing it using iteration* and making that pass, deleting that implementation, then reimplementing it using *recursion*.

+## S4: Closeout

+Let's spend 8 minutes to reflect on our work today:

+* What's one thing you thought you knew but it turned out you didn't?
+* Are you going to build Linked Lists on the job?
+Why learn them?
+* Why is practicing your process more powerful than building your knowledge?
+* How does today's session change your plan to prepare for technical interviews?